 • When I say ‘no video for a week’ my son says, ‘I don’t care.’

 With the easy kids, consequences are simple.
 You apply them, and they work.
 No sweat

 However, for the more challenging child, finding effective consequences can be … well … challenging.
 One of the ways that we get thrown off course is that we believe what our kids.
 In other words, when they simply shrug and say, ‘I don’t care,’ we tend to give this way too much weight.
 For many children and teens, they clearly understand the way things work and their instinctive response is to minimize the impact of your parenting choices.

 Bottom line: Don’t believe them when they shrug off the consequence.
 Instead…

 What do I mean?
 The long view is not concerned with the immediate response.
 Whether they are upset about the consequence, or they seem to ignore it, you just hold your ground.
 And instead of getting caught up in their reaction at the moment, become more interested in the effect of the consequence over time.
 What you will find is that the consequence usually does work, but you must…

 3. Stay consistent with the rules and consequences.
 Don’t keep changing them.

 If we get caught up in trying to get our more challenging child to ‘react’ to a consequence, and care about it, we then tend to keep changing or adding to it.
 This is a sign of desperation.
 Don’t do it.

 Instead, keep with a consistent game plan.
-Watch what happens if you stay with the reasonable, but consistent consequence for six to 10 times.
+Watch what happens if you stay with the reasonable, but the consistent consequence for six to 10 times.
 Ignore the response, but stay firm and follow through.
-This will almost always work, if we add one more element:
+This will almost always work if we add one more element: